HarryLin46/VideoClipper/README.md

 - The background marker only records timestamps when PotPlayer is the foreground window.
 - Segment marking has no undo function; each middle-mouse press is permanently recorded.
 - Nested segments (a clip inside another clip) are not supported.
+- Occasionally, the UI may become unresponsive for unknown reasons.
+If this occurs, please close and restart the application.